DNNCommunity/jekyll-theme-dnn-community/github-metadata.md

 Most of the sidebar content located on the side bar of this page is populated from this metadata.

-Here is the full list of the contents of the site.github collection for this site:
+Here is the full list of the contents of the site object for this site:

 {% highlight json %}
     {{ site.github | json }}